-- 8.430.2.A.
-10 CCR 2505-10 section 8.430 applies to all nursing facilities except: - 1.
-A nursing facility change of ownership or placement into receivership if the ownership change or receivership action involves no increase to its previously approved Medicaid bed total. - 2.
-A nursing facility exclusively serving the developmentally disabled (intermediate care facility for individuals with intellectual disabilities and home and community based services for the developmentally disabled group homes). - 3.
-A replacement facility for existing residents in a facility owned/operated by the applicant.
-Approval for the beds shall only be granted if: - a.
-The applicant clearly documents that the old structure was substantially inadequate to efficiently and effectively promote quality of care for the residents.
+8.430.2.A.
+Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10 10 CCR 2505-10 section 8.430 applies to all nursing facilities except:

+- A nursing facility change of ownership or placement into receivership if the ownership change or receivership action involves no increase to its previously approved Medicaid bed total. - A nursing facility exclusively serving the developmentally disabled (intermediate care facility for the mentally retarded individuals with an intellectual or developmental disability facility for individuals with intellectual disabilities and home and community based services for the developmentally disabled group homes).

-- b.
+- 3. A replacement facility for existing residents in a facility owned/operated by the applicant.
+Approval for the beds shall only be granted if: - The applicant clearly documents that the old structure was substantially inadequate to efficiently and effectively promote quality of care for the residents. - b.
 The replacement facility is located no more than five miles from the original facility. - c.
 The number of beds in the replacement facility is limited to the original number of Medicaid-certified beds being replaced. - d.
 Residents living in the original facility at the time it is closed are given the right of first refusal for beds in the replacement facility.